darrylcauldwell/darrylcauldwell.github.io/_posts/2019-01-07-nsx-terraform.markdown

 chkconfig jenkins on
 ```

-Once installed and running would load the [Terraform plugin](https://wiki.jenkins.io/display/JENKINS/Terraform+Plugin),  however this does not presently work as Terraform prompts for confirmation.
+Once installed and running we would normally load the [Terraform plugin](https://wiki.jenkins.io/display/JENKINS/Terraform+Plugin),  however this does not presently work as Terraform prompts for confirmation.
 There is a [pending pull request to fix this](https://github.com/jenkinsci/terraform-plugin/pull/4/commits/47d6d3da54dd2cc437c1efb5df89cdccdb0f3eb0) until this gets merged we need a workaround.

-To workaround this issue we can call a shell script from within Jenkins to control Terraform.
+To workaround this issue we can still control Terraform with Jenkins by calling a shell script from within Jenkins job.
 To do this we will create a folder and give Jenkins user account permissions by running following.

 ```
 mkdir /terraform